Registration of the asylum application

 2021 2,306 175

 However, it is important to highlight that a person who possesses a registration certificate is not considered to be an asylum seeker, and thus is not recognised in the Asylum Act as person who is entitled to enjoy the rights enshrined in Article 48.
-In other words, foreigners issued with registration certificates, but also those who are not registered at all, but are accommodated in Asylum or Reception centres, are in legal limbo.
+In other words, foreigners who are provided with a registration certificate, but also those who are not registered at all, but are accommodated in Asylum or Reception centres, are in legal limbo.
 They are not entitled to any of the rights, including the right to reside in reception facilities administered by the CRM, but their stay has always been tolerated.
-Still, this indicates that the vast majority of persons in need of international protection lack legal certainty with regards to their status.
-The first draft of Amendments of the Asylum Act contained a provision under which this category is to be recognised and entitled to the material reception conditions and these amendments have remained unchanged after the public debate was finalised in February 2022.
+Still, this indicates that the vast majority of persons in need of international protection lacks legal certainty with regards to their status.
+The first draft of Amendments to the Asylum Act contained a provision under which this category is to be recognised and entitled to material reception conditions and these amendments have remained unchanged after the public debate was finalised in February 2022.
+The amendments are still pending due to another Parliamentary elections.

 By placing all genuine asylum seekers in Krnjača or Obrenovac, an entire set of improvements would be achieved: